Companies that use Salesforce Experience Cloud

 All low code development Salesforce Experience Cloud

-Salesforce Experience Cloud We detected 11,290 customers using Salesforce Experience Cloud, 253 companies that churned or ended their trial, and 278 customers with estimated renewals in the next 3 months.
-The most common industry is Software Development (10%) and the most common company size is 51-200 employees (28%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+Salesforce Experience Cloud We detected 11,048 companies using Salesforce Experience Cloud, 262 companies that churned, and 337 customers with upcoming renewal in the next 3 months.
+The most common industry is Software Development (11%) and the most common company size is 51-200 employees (29%).
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.
+Note: We have data on companies that use the core Salesforce sales platform separately

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login